fluentmigrator/documentation/articles/extensions/postgres-extensions.md

     .VacuumCleanupIndexScaleFactor(12.0f);
 ```

-Note: This feature was implement on Postgres 11, with you want to use it is necessary use Postgres11_0 or higher.
+Note: This feature was implement on Postgres 11, if you want to use it is necessary use Postgres11_0 or higher.

 ### GiST